Namrup: History

 Namrup is a historic place and the word Namrup is associated with probably life of the initial Tai-Shan settlers in the region as nam in Tai means water and 'rup' or 'ruk' in Tai means five (5).
 It is a region of five rivers.
-The name of the town during the pre-Ahom period is not known, but it is easily understood that the area was inhabited by considerable size of population under the Borahis chiefly along with other indigenous ethnic groups like Chutia, Moran, Kachari and some Kaibartas.
+The name of the town during the pre-Ahom period is not known, but it is easily understood that the area was inhabited by considerable size of population under the Borahis chiefly along with other indigenous ethnic groups like Chutia, Moran, Kachari.
 Namrup was an important place during the Ahom Kingdom.

 Namrup was the seat for the Namrupeeya Roja, one of the four contenders of the throne representing an important clan of the royal dynasty.
 Coraikhurung in Namrup was used as a secret place and a safe habitat of the king during the external attacks from west.
 Namrup also had a Koliyapany (a jail of special kind) during the Ahom Kingdom.
 The Dhodor Aali was constructed four hundred years back connecting the then capital Garhgaon and Joypur via Borhat.

 Namrup today is known for its three main industries viz.
 BVFCL (Brahmaputra Valley Fertilizer Corporation Ltd.), APL (Assam Petrochemicals Ltd.) and NTPS (Namrup Thermal Power Station).
 The history of this modern town started with the decision of the Indian Government to establish a natural gas-based fertilizer factory in the area during the early 1960s.